raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ~~~

 The combination of a commit and a partial group info is called an
-AssistedMLSMessage.
+MLSGroupUpdate.

 ~~~
 struct {
   MLSMessage commit;
   PartialGroupInfo partial_group_info;
-} AssistedMLSMessage
+} MLSGroupUpdate
 ~~~

-Whenever the DS receives an AssistedMLSMessage, it must verify that the
+Whenever the DS receives an MLSGroupUpdate, it must verify that the
 MLSMessage contains a PublicMessage with a commit and that commit and partial
 group info are valid relative to the existing group state according to the MLS
 specification.

-TODO: How do we want to structure the responses?
-We will have very few differen
-"OK" type responses, but since every response will likeyly have its own error
-messages, we might want to define a request-specific error struct.
-For now, I'll
-skip defining error responses completely.
-TODO: For now, we only specify the federation-relevant parts, i.e. no queue
-retrieval, etc.
-TODO: For now there is no distinct endpoint to obtain AS-specific authentication
+TODO: For now there is no distinct endpoint to obtain authentication material
+that allows the DS to authenticate clients.
+This would be part of the AS design.

+In the time between a client being added to a group by a commit and the client
+wanting to join the group, the group state can have progressed by one or more
+epochs.
+As a consequence, the DS MUST keep track of epochs in which clients are
+added and store the corresponding group states until each client has
+successfully joined.

+## Handling of MLS Proposals by reference {#proposals-by-reference}

+MLS relies on a proposal-commit logic, where the proposals encode the specific
+action the sending client intends to take and the commit then performs the
+actions of a set of commits.

+The advantage of this approach is that the sender of the proposal does not have
-material, i.e. the authentication material the DS uses to sign the signature
+to be the committer, which allows, for example, the DS to propose the removal of
-keys of its clients/users.
-TODO: Right now, we only have two auth methods: No authentication and
-group-specific authentication.
-We will likely have to define additional auth
-methods.
-TODO: Right now, we always send a full GroupInfo, where a partial GroupInfo
-containing only the extensions and the signature would be enough.
-We should
-properly define a partial group info, describe what it does and integrate it
-into other struct definitions.
-In the same section, we should also describe how
-the DS tracks the group state and processes the MLS messages.
-TODO: Besides the resync endpoint, we don't have a specific endpoint for
-external joins.
-Do we want one?
-TODO: Add section on how "extra" proposals are handled, e.g., self-remove
+a client, or a client to propose that it be removed from the group.
+Note that
+the latter example is the only way that a client can remove itself from a group.

+In MLS proposals can be committed "by reference" (if the proposal was sent
+separately before the commit), or "by value" if the proposal is sent as part of
+the commit itself.

+In all operations specified in the follow sections, the proposals in the commit
+that is included in the DSRequest MUST match the semantics of the operation and
+all of those proposals MUST be committed by reference.
+For example, the commit
+in the AddUsersRequest MUST only contain Add proposals.

+However, in addition, each commit MAY also include an arbitrary number of valid
+proposal that were sent previously in the same epoch, such as server-initiated
-proposals, or proposals sent by the DS.
+Remove proposals, or proposals sent as part of a self-remove operation.

-TODO: Note that the DS with its verifying key needs to be set as a valid
-external sender in all groups.
+Such an additional proposal MUST be committed by reference.

+To allow the DS to send proposals, all groups MUST contain an `external_senders`
+extension as defined in Section 12.1.8.1. of {{!I-D.ietf-mls-protocol}} that
+includes the DS' credential and its signature public key.

+TODO: Details of the DS credential.
+A BasicCredential with the FQDN of the DS
+would probably be sufficient.

+TODO: Proposals by reference pose a problem in the context of external commits,
+as, even if the external committer had access to all proposals in an epoch, it
+wouldn't be able to verify them, thus potentially leading to an invalid external
+commit.
+A solution could be introduced either as part of the MIMI DS protocol,
+or as an MLS extension.
+The latter would be preferable, as other users of MLS
+are likely going to encounter the same problem.

 ## Request group id

-TODO: This is not a super relevant operation for the federated case.
-Do we want
-this in here?

 Clients can use this operation to request a group id.
 This group ID can
 subsequently used to create a group on this DS.

-After receiving this request, the DS generates a unique group id an responds
+After receiving this request, the DS generates a unique group id and responds
-with a DSResponse struct containing the group id.
+with a DSResponse struct of type GroupID.

 ## Create group

-TODO: This is not super relevant operation for the federated case.
-Do we want
-this in here?

 A request from the client to create a new group on the Delivery Service.
+This
+operation can be used both for the creation of regular groups and for the
+creation of connection groups.

 The client sends the following CreateGroupRequest to the Delivery Service: